Before you begin

 - Check the recommended settings for your email account in the Mail Settings Lookup tool and make sure that they’re the same as what you see on your screen.
 If you don’t see the settings for your email account, contact your email provider or system administrator.

 If you have a POP3 email account, then you can only check email on one device at a time.
 Close other email programs and sign out of webmail sites that you have open.
-To check if your email is a POP3 account, go to Settings > Accounts & Passwords, tap your account, tap Account, then look for the label POP Account Information.
+To check if your email is a POP3 account, go to Settings > Passwords & Accounts, tap your account, tap Account, then look for the label POP Account Information.
 You can also check the recommended email settings for your POP3 email account in the Mail Settings Lookup tool.

 If you still need help